oren0e/job-scraper/README.md

-# job-scraper
+# Overview
-A command-line interface to scrape Indeed.com job board with terms search and emailing options
+A command-line interface to scrape jobs from Indeed.com with terms search and emailing options.